pixaful/pixaful-live/site/content/no-cookie-policy.md

 +++
 ### The "No Cookie" Policy

-1. We do not use any type of tracking cookies
+1. We do not use any type of tracking cookies.
 2. We do not collect any personal information about you.
 3. We do not use annoying ads that follow you around the Internet.